-Alcohol Violations (Section 1)
+Alcohol Violations - Section 2

 - 1. Drinking on Campus - 2.
 Being under the influence of alcoholic beverages on campus- A person who, having consumed alcoholic beverages, experiences a loss of the normal use of his or her mental and/or physical faculties. - 3.
 Possession of alcoholic beverages/ alcoholic beverage containers on campus. - 4.
 Possession and/or consumption of alcoholic beverages by students under the age of twenty-one (21) - 5.
-Providing/Distributing Alcohol to a Minor By an individual-any person providing or distributing alcohol to any individual under the age of twenty-one (21); or by an organization-

-- any organization that provides or distributes alcohol to any individual under the age of twenty-one (21). - 6.
+Providing/Distributing Alcohol to a Minor By an individual-any person providing or distributing alcohol to any individual under the age of twenty-one (21); or by an organization-any organization that provides or distributes alcohol to any individual under the age of twenty-one (21). - 6.
 Possession of False Identification Possession of any fictitious, altered, counterfeited, facsimile or simulated driver's license or identification card; or possession of a driver's license or identification card of another for the purpose of purchasing any alcoholic beverage. - 7.
 Possession of Drinking Paraphernalia Items used for drinking games or rapid and/or reckless consumption of alcohol.
 Items used would include beer bongs, ice luges, and etcetera.
 Drinking setups may include beer pong, flip cup, stacks, quarters, ring of fire, and etcetera. - 8.
 Possession of Bulk Quantity- Possession of excessive amounts of alcohol.
 "Excessive" includes but is not limited to pressurized containers of alcohol, or an amount of alcohol that can be distinguished as more than consumable by the amount of residents assigned to the space of the violation who are above the legal drinking age. - 9.
 Possession of Empty Containers- Possession of alcohol containers devoid of alcohol in residential or university property.

-Violation 1 st Offense 2 nd Offense 3rd Offense Participating in a mild violation of the University alcohol policy (Sections 1.7, & 1.9) -Issues with low risk of repeat occurrence.
-Verbal Warning Parental Notification if student is under 21 Situational: Department Chair/Coach Notification Official Reprimand 5 Community Service Hours Parental Notification if student is under 21 Situational: Department Chair/Coach Notification Disciplinary Probation BASICS Assesment Parental Notification if student is under 21 Situational: Department Chair/Coach Notification Participating in a moderate violation of the University alcohol policy Official Reprimand Parental Notification if student is under 21 Disciplinary Probation BASICS and/or Referral to RHRC for assessment Parental Notification if Referral to Administrative Hearing with suspension the likely outcome (Sections 1.1, 1.2, 1.3, 1.4, & 1.6) -possessing, using, in the presence of or drawing undue attention to one's self due to alcohol consumption on or off campus Situational: Department Chair/Coach Notification student is under 21 Situational: Department Chair/Coach Notification Parental Notification if student is under 21 Situational: Department Chair/Coach Notification
+Violation 1st Offense 2nd Offense 3rd Offense Participating in a mild -Verbal Warning -Official Reprimand -Disciplinary Probation violation of the BASICS Assessment University alcohol -Parental Notification if -5 Community Service policy (Sections 2.7, & student is under 21 Hours -Parental Notification if 2.9) student is under 21 -Issues with low risk of -Situational: Department -Parental Notification if repeat occurrence.
+Chair/Coach student is under 21 -Situational: Department Notification Chair/Coach -Situational: Department Notification Chair/Coach Notification

+Participating in a -Official Reprimand -Disciplinary Probation -Referral to moderate violation of F BASICS and/or Referral Administrative Hearing the University alcohol -Parental Notification if to RHRC for assessment with suspension the policy student is under 21 likely outcome (Sections 2.1, -Parental Notification if 2.2, 2.3, 2.4, & -Situational: Department student is under 21 -Parental Notification if 2.6) Chair/Coach student is under 21 -possessing, using, in Notification -Situational: Department the presence of or Chair/Coach -Situational: Department drawing undue atten- Notification Chair/Coach tion to one's self due to Notification alcohol consumption on or off campus

+Alcohol Violations Continued

-Personal and/or community risk associated with alcohol violation (Sections 1.2, 1.5, & 1.8) -Distributing on campus, large quantities of alcohol, driving under the influence, severe intoxication, medical transports, arrested and/or incapacitated, or drunk in public Disciplinary Probation BASICS and/or Referral to for assessment Parental Notification if student is under 21 Situational: Department Chair/Coach Notification Violations involving personal and/or community risk may be handled administratively with suspension or expulsion a possible outcome Referral to Administrative Hearing with suspension the likely outcome Parental Notification if student is under 21 Situational: Department Chair/Coach Notification Violations involving personal and/or community risk may be handled administratively with suspension or expulsion a possible outcome -- --- --- --
+Violation 1st Offense 2nd Offense 3rd Offense Personal and/or com- -Disciplinary Probation -Referral to munity risk associated BASICS and/or Referral Administrative Hearing with alcohol violation to for assessment with suspension the (Sections 2.2, 2.5, & likely outcome 2.8) -Parental Notification if -Distributing on cam- student is under 21 -Parental Notification if pus, large quantities of student is under 21 alcohol, driving under -Situational: Department the influence, severe Chair/Coach -Situational: Department intoxication, medical Notification Chair/Coach transports, arrested and/ Notification or incapacitated, or -Violations involving drunk in public personal and/or -Violations involving community risk may be personal and/or handled administratively community risk may be with suspension or handled administratively expulsion a possible with suspension or outcome expulsion a possible outcome

-Attempted Offenses (Section 2)
+Attempted Offenses - Section 3